 Moira Zellner Ph.D.,

-Moira Zellner joins the Urban Planning & Policy Program as an Assistant Professor in January of 2006.
+Moira Zellner joined the Urban Planning & Policy Program as an Assistant Professor in January of 2006.
 Born in Buenos Aires, Argentina, Moira earned her undergraduate degree in ecology at the Centro de Altos Estudios en Ciencias Exactas, and pursued graduate studies in urban and regional planning and in complex systems at the University of Michigan.
 Before coming to the US, she worked in Argentina as a consultant on environmental issues for local and international environmental engineering firms and for the undersecretary of Environment in the City of Buenos Aires, in projects related to domestic and hazardous waste management, river remediation, industrial pollution control, and environmental impact assessments.
 She also participated in interdisciplinary and international research projects of urban air pollution and of the spread of tuberculosis through public transportation.

 In the US, her professional work includes greenway development and river restoration projects in Miami Beach and in California, and transportation surveys.
 Her current research involves assessing the environmental impacts of urbanization, and exploring how to enhance the sustainability and

 resilience of urban areas.
 The focus is on how specific policy and

 problems, in which decentralized decisions result in regional land-use

 and consumption patterns that negatively affect resource availability

 and quality.
 Her research also examines the applicability of complexity